KenKundert/inform/doc/user.rst

 for programs whose output largely consists of data and so would likely be used in a pipeline.

+It is also possible for *stream_policy* to be a function that takes three arguments, the informant and the standard output and error streams.
+It should return the desired stream.

 If *True* is passed to the *notify_if_no_tty* *Inform* argument, then error messages are sent to the notifier if the standard output is not a TTY.